-Vision for a new learning experience
+A new kind of learning experience

-Our students experience...
+Program Features: Our students experience...

-• An emphasis on process, practice, and skill in the core areas of collaboration, reflection, inquiry, and innovation
+• An emphasis on process, practice, and skill in the core areas of collaboration, reflection, inquiry, and innovation.

 Sample Course Schedule

 The course schedule is designed for the working educator.
 Coursework is offered in a two-year rotation that maximizes collaborative opportunities.
 Here is a sample of a typical year’s schedule:

 Fall Quarter: 10 weeks